 RIGHT: "The mist was clearing.
 Samantha could tell it was going to be a beautiful day."

 Don't splice complete sentences together with commas.
 Don't just guess when to use a semicolon (and don't sprinkle apostrophes around just in case if you haven't learned how to differentiate between contractions, plurals, and possessives.)
-Use the serial comma (the last comma in the previous sentence).
+Use the serial comma (the last comma in the previous sentence and AKA the Oxford comma) because sometimes it really matters and being consistent helps clarity.
 Newspapers don't use them, and newspapers have other stylistic ways they differ from fiction.
 Newspapers also use single quotation marks, where in fiction the double quotes are used--except when the sentence itself is in quotation marks.

 WRONG: The car was advertised 'as-is.'

 RIGHT: The car was advertised "as-is."

 RIGHT: "The car was advertised 'as-is,'" Sally said.